Editor's Note: This post was originally published in July 2022 and has been updated with new content in July 2023.

 6. The content is outdated

-If your website has many broken links, errors, missing images and other elements that are not working properly, you should consider a redesign.
-When creating a new site make sure to choose a CMS that makes it easy to update information and add new pages.
+Does your website include broken links like 404 error pages?
+Although fixing broken links is easy, it could refer to a bigger problem: your website is unorganized and poorly maintained.
+If your website has many broken links, errors, missing images, and other elements that are not working properly, you should consider a redesign.
+When creating a new site, make sure to choose a CMS that makes it easy to update information and add new pages.
 This helps to avoid outdated content.

 7. Target group expectations/needs have changed